-We currently expect that, in 2011, Mr. Lutnick and Mr. Merkel will each spend approximately 50% of their time on Company matters, although these percentages will continue to vary depending upon business developments at the Company or Cantor or any of their affiliates.
+During 2012, Mr. Lutnick and Mr. Merkel each expect to continue to spend approximately 50% of their time on Company matters, although these percentages will continue to vary depending upon business developments at the Company.
 Messrs.
-Lynn and Windeatt are each expected to spend nearly 100% of their time on Company matters.
-Mr. Sadler is expected to spend 75% of his time on Company matters.
-A portion of Mr. Sadler's compensation will be charged out to other entities that he supports.
+Lynn and Windeatt each expect to continue to spend all of their time on Company matters.
+Mr. Sadler expects to continue to spend most of his time on Company matters.